linode/docs/docs/guides/development/javascript/javascript-events-tutorial/index.md

 ![Example of the addEventListener method](event-listener-method.png)

-As above, you can also use a predefined function.
-Typically, in fact, this is the preferred approach for the `addEventListener` method because it allows you to later remove the listener.
+As with event handler properties, you can replace the anonymous function with the name of a predefined function.
+In fact, this is usually the preferred approach with the `addEventListener` method because it allows you to later remove the listener.
 You can see how to do that below.

 For reference, the code below performs the same as the example above, but defines the function separately:

     const clearMessageSendText = () => messageSendTextElement.value = "";
     messageSendTextElement.addEventListener("focus", clearMessageSendText);

-As with the event handler properties, the `addEventListener` function cannot pass custom argument to its function reference.
-The section [Creating Event Handlers](/docs/guides/javascript-events-tutorial/#creating-event-handlers) below further explores how function references work.
+But, also like event handler properties, the `addEventListener` method cannot pass custom arguments to its function references.
+You can learn more about how function references work with this method in the [Creating Event Handlers](/docs/guides/javascript-events-tutorial/#creating-event-handlers) section below.

-There is a complimentary `removeEventListener` method to remove handlers, given the event name and the name of the handler function.
+The complimentary `removeEventListener` method allows you to remove handlers, given the event name and the name of the handler function.
 You can use this with the example just above:

     messageSendTextElement.remvoeEventListener("focus", clearMessageSendText);